adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 제안 방식The proposed system takes a point cloud of an object as an input and predicts its class label.
 - 입력 :
-- 출력 : Class la
+- 출력 : Class label

 In this regard, the proposal is two fold: a volumetric grid based on point density to estimatespatial occupancy inside each voxel, and a pure 3DCNNwhich is trained to predict object classes.